George Ade: Writing style

 Ade's literary reputation rests upon his achievements as a humorist of American character.
-When the United States began a population shift as the first large wave of migration from rural communities to urban cities and the county transitioned from an agrarian to an industrial economy, Ade used his wit and keen observational skills to record in his writings the efforts of ordinary people to get along and to cope with these changes.
+When the United States began a population shift as the first large wave of migration from rural communities to urban cities and the country transitioned from an agrarian to an industrial economy, Ade used his wit and keen observational skills to record in his writings the efforts of ordinary people to get along and to cope with these changes.
 Because Ade grew up in a Midwestern farming community and also knew about urban living in cities like Chicago, he could develop stories and dialog that realistically captured daily life in either of these settings.
 His fictional men and women typically represented the common, undistinguished, average Americans, who were often "suspicious of poets, saints, reformers, eccentricity, snobbishness, and affectation," as well as newcomers.

 While his humor depicts Midwestern speech and manners, it also reflects mannerisms found in late 19th-century America as well.
 Like Ade himself, his characters also found humor in everyday experiences, mocked pretentious social situations, and tried not take life too seriously.
 Using a writing style similar to Mark Twain's, Ade was adept in the use of the American language.
 Ade's fables in slang," for example, were written in the American colloquial vernacular.
 He also offered genial satire and provided "a social record of how ridiculous some people make themselves."